Stop in and see us!

 The city of Euharlee (pronounced You-Harley) takes it's name from Euharlee Creek, which in turn comes from the Cherokee name Eufaula, meaning, "She laughs as she runs".

-With a population of 4, 136 (2010 Census), Euharlee covers 5.4 square miles and is the third largest city in Bartow County.
-Euharlee maintains a City Police force, protected by Bartow County Fire Department Station 3, and is home to two schools and four churches.
+With a population of 4,421 (Census data: Population Estimate 2020), Euharlee covers 5.4 square miles and is the third largest city in Bartow County.
+Euharlee maintains a City Police force, is protected by Bartow County Fire Department Station 3, and is home to two schools and four churches.

 Plan Your Visit!

 Present-day Euharlee was settled in the 1840's after Burges Mill was constructed on the creek.
 Euharlee today retains many historic buildings dating back to the 1800s, including the famous covered bridge responsible for coining the slogan, "The Covered Bridge City".